-The Epidemiology concentration in the Division of Biostatistics and Epidemiology offers advanced graduate degree programs to foster the prevention or early detection of disease by describing the distribution of various diseases in human populations, identifying the determinants of diseases through research, and aiding in the development and evaluation of health programs.
+The Epidemiology concentration in the Department of Biostatistics and Epidemiology offers advanced graduate degree programs to foster the prevention or early detection of disease by describing the distribution of various diseases in human populations, identifying the determinants of diseases through research, and aiding in the development and evaluation of health programs.

 General Admission Information